altcoda/Softuni-JS-Advanced/readme.md

 <h2 align="center"><a name="dom">DOM Manipulation</a></h2>

-<p>The <b>Document Object Model</b> (DOM) is a programming interface for web documents.
+The <b>Document Object Model</b> (DOM) is a programming interface for web documents.
 It represents the page so that programs can change the document structure, style, and content.
 The DOM represents the document as nodes and objects; that way, programming languages can interact with the page.<br/>

 Find element:<br/>